W-ADEMA/Coordlogger/README.md

 ## Features

 * Saves coordinates and world information
-* Stores the information in a text file
+* Stores the information in a .json file

 ## Requirements